BlackbirdDigital/wp-theme-scaffold/src/blocks/README.md

+# Blocks

-This folder is for custom Gutenberg blocks.
+The `src/blocks` folder is for custom Gutenberg blocks.

 While it is generally not recommended to include blocks within themes, when we are building very custom-designed websites we often need very custom-designed